German Chocolate Cake

 • Granulated Sugar: Sweetens the cake and contributes to its tender crumb.

-• Vanilla Extract: Adds depth and enhances the overall flavor of the cake.
+• Vanilla Extract: Adds depth and warmth to the flavor of the cake.

 • Buttermilk: Adds moisture and a slight tanginess, which balances the sweetness and complements the chocolate flavor.